-Several years ago, a small number of companies in the United States began selling DNA testing kits directly to consumers (referred to as DTC) via the internet.
+Several years ago, a small number of companies began selling DNA testing kits directly to consumers (referred to as DTC) via the Internet.
 This market was made possible, in part, by the decreasing costs of genome analysis.
 These “consumer genetics” companies offered a broad array of tests that report on a person’s ancestry and health, as well as a number of other traits.
 Examples range from a person’s ability to taste bitter flavors or the photic sneeze reflex (uncontrollable sneezing when exposed to bright light) to risk for developing heart disease or diabetes, to how well they may respond to certain medications.
 Initially, consumer genetics companies did not produce a full genome sequence, like the Human Genome Project, but rather, looked only at sites in the genome that commonly differ between individuals, known as single nucleotide polymorphisms (SNPs).
 However, with the ever-decreasing cost of genetic sequencing and analysis, as of 2016, a number of companies are beginning to offer full-genome sequencing services to consumers.

 The DTC debate

 Whether people should be able to access their genetic information directly from a company is at the center of an on-going debate amongst doctors, patients, ethicists, politicians and regulatory bodies, such as the United States Food and Drug Administration (FDA).
-(This question is also the subject of pgEd’s lesson titled “Direct-to-consumer genetic testing.”)
 Some people with concerns about DTC testing think that people should only learn about their DNA from a doctor or genetic counselor to ensure that the results are clearly explained.
-Others argue that people should only learn about risks for disease that are “medically actionable,” i.e. when screening, therapeutics or a change in lifestyle may prevent or treat the disease.
+Others argue that people should only learn about risks for disease that are “medically actionable,” i.e., when screening, therapeutics or a change in lifestyle may prevent or treat the disease.
 People who support DTC testing often find these views paternalistic and think that people have a right to learn about their own DNA if they choose, even if the information they learn is not medically actionable or if the interpretation might change over time.

 Regulating DTC testing?